 Electric furnaces convert nearly all of their energy into heat, while gas furnaces can vary based on numerous factors.
 Generally speaking, even though gas furnaces have a lower energy efficiency rating than electric furnaces, they can heat homes at a faster rate than electric furnaces.

 In general, electric furnaces are less expensive to purchase and install than their gas counterparts.
 A brand new electric furnace can range in price from $1,000-$2,500 and installation can be anywhere from $1,000-$1,500.
 Gas furnaces, on the other hand, cost anywhere from $3,000-$4,000 to purchase and cost about $1,500-$2,000 to install.

 Electric furnaces are often more expensive to operate than gas furnaces.
 Gas can be much cheaper in the long run, even considering that the Energy Information Administration (EIA) expects natural gas prices to increase over the next few years, the operation cost will still be significantly lower than electricity.
 If you want to convert to an electric furnace from a gas system, give our HVAC service technicians or plumbers in Sterling VA a call at (703) 543-9649.
-We offer air conditioning repair, replacement, and installation services for small to large households in Sterling, Virginia.
+Our staff of local contractors and plumbers offer air conditioning repair, replacement, and installation services for small to large households in Sterling, Virginia.

 Expected Lifespan of Gas & Electric Furnaces